-The Oklahoma State Department of Health has developed this State Plan for the Prevention of Child Abuse as a practical plan of action.
-Staff from the Family Support and Prevention Service collected information from the local District Tasks Forces, the Interagency Child Abuse Prevention Task Force, and held 16 public hearings across the state.
+The Oklahoma State Department of Health is resubmitting the most current State Plan for the Prevention of Child Abuse as a practical plan of action for the period of July 1, 2007 through June 30, 2008.
+During State Fiscal Year 2006, staff from the Family Support and Prevention Service collected information from the local District Tasks Forces, the Interagency Child Abuse Prevention Task Force, and held 16 public hearings across the state.